under-developer/phpmysqlclass/README.md

 $add = $sql->ekle($add_array,"users",false); // It will be added to the "users" table var_dump($add); // Output : (boolen)true or false
 ```
 If you set the $html variable of the ekle() function to true, it will allow adding html data to mysql
-Example
 ```php
 $add_array = [
   "name" => "User name",